Magic convention: Award duplication

 Because there is little standardization in naming awards within the industry, some smaller festivals often give awards that have the same titles as the awards at larger conventions.
 Less scrupulous magicians will often claim that they have a prestigious award, without indicating its origin, or declare themselves an 'award-winning' act, implying a high quality of performance.
 Self-claims of fame and notability must therefore sometimes be taken with a grain of salt.
-If a magician is or has been a genuinely notable and successful competitor in magic contests, he or she will probably have won an award, perhaps more than one, which are recognised at an international, national, or at least regional level.
-Examples of this are awards bestowed by FISM, IBM, SAM, The Magic Circle (London, England) and the International Magic Convention Close Up Competition, also held annually in London.

-There are also organisations that randomly give out awards to famous magicians in different countries, to boast their own organisation's importance.
-This is a bit awkward, as it many times is difficult for the performer to know if it is a real organisation or not, and might become embarrassing for the performer, should he use such award in his marketing and someone later track its origin.
+There are organisations that randomly give out awards to famous magicians in different countries, to boast their own organisation's importance.
+This is a bit awkward, as it many times is difficult for the performer to know if it is a real organisation or not, and might become embarrassing for the performer, should he use such award in their marketing and someone later track its origin.

+Magicians who are genuinely notable or successful in magic contests are likely to be honored by FISM, IBM, SAM, The Magic Circle (London, England) or the International Magic Convention Close Up Competition (London).